What is the CoffeeScribe Model?

 The brand label — "CoffeeScribe Model" — stays the same so you don't need to track which specific model is behind it.
 We treat that name as the product, not the engineering detail.

 - CoffeeScribe Model (recommended) — pinned at the top of the picker, pre-selected as the default.
-If you don't change anything, you generate with the same curated model Pro uses.
+If you don't change anything, this is what you generate with.

 - Recommended models — a curated set of around a dozen alternatives we've personally verified for writing quality and citation behaviour.
 Each one shows Writing / Research / Cost dot ratings (1–5).